Prevalence of circumcision: Spain (6.6%)

 The overall prevalence of circumcision in Spain is reported to be 6.6%.

 Poland (5%)

-A 2017 survey of polish university students (average age - 25) found a circumcision rate of 5%.
-Note that this figure is an estimate and fully representative only for students of the university where the survey took place.
+A 2017 survey of Polish university students (average age - 25) found a circumcision rate of 5%.
+This figure is an estimate and fully representative only for students of the university where the survey took place.
+A 2016 study estimated a prevalence rate of 0.11% in total population.

-Slovenia (4.5%)
+Slovenia (8.5%)

 In Slovenia, a 1999–2001 national probability sample of the general population aged 18–49 years found that overall, 4.5% of Slovenian male citizens reported being circumcised.
 Prevalence strongly varied across religious groups, with 92.4% of Muslims being circumcised, 1.7% of Roman Catholics, 0% of other religious affiliations (Evangelic, Serbian Orthodox, other), and 7.1% of those with no religious affiliation.

+The circumcision rate was reported to be 8.5% in 2016.

 Finland (2-4%)

 In Finland, the overall prevalence of circumcision is 2–4%, according to a recent publication by the Finnish Health Ministry.

+Croatia (1.34%)

+A 2016 report found that the circumcision rate in Croatia was 1.34%.

 Between 20% and 80%

-Belgium, Albania, Kosovo, North Macedonia, and Bosnia and Herzegovina.
+Belgium, Albania, North Macedonia, and Bosnia and Herzegovina.